What are high school equivalency exams?

 - HiSet® Exam

-Every state offers one, two, or all three of these tests.
+Every state offers one or two of these tests.
 Contact a local adult education center to find out which test(s) is given in a particular state.

 Are high school equivalency exam testing accommodations available for people who have learning disabilities?